Common garden katydid fact sheet | Field of Mars EEC

 Scientific name – Caedicia simplex

-Size – up to about 4 cm long, not including antennae
+Size – Adults can grow to about 4 cm long (body length), not including antennae.

 Where do common garden katydids live?